cheneyshreve/cheneyshreve.github.io/_portfolio/03_blocchat.md

 layout: post
 title: Bloc Chat
 thumbnail-path: "img/blocchat.png"
-short-description: Bloc Chat is a chatroom app that allows users to easily manage chatrooms and send and receive messages in real time.
+short-description: Bloc Chat is a chatroom app made with React that allows users to easily manage chatrooms and send and receive messages in real time.
 ---

 {:.center}